plotly/plotly.py/doc/python/time-series.md

 You can add minor ticks to an axis with `minor`.
 This takes a `dict` of properties to apply to minor ticks.

-In this example, we've added minor ticks to the inside of the x-axis and turned on gridlines.
+In this example, we've added minor ticks to the inside of the x-axis and turned on grid lines.

 ```python
 import pandas as pd